1) What are the responsibilities of bill collectors?

 - Does the cost include the warrant filing a lawsuit

-11) Explain what is a letter of demand?
+11) What is a letter of demand?

 Bill collectors can

-- Make atleast three or more contacts per week by phone or letter
+- Make at least three or more contacts per week by phone or letter

 - Make a face to face contact more than once a fortnight